 The primary reason to know your credit score is to gauge your eligibility for new loans and credit cards.
 The primary way a credit bureau in India such as Equifax, Experian and CIBIL TransUnion maintains records is via an individual’s PAN or permanent account number.
 Hence to perform CIBIL check via PAN you must have a valid PAN card, which is a pre-requisite for availing loans and credit cards through traditional banking channels.
 If you know your credit score, you can gauge if you are eligible for the loan or credit card that you are seeking.
 This would definitely improve your chances of approval and help maintain a high credit score because your score may get a hit if your application for a new loan is unsuccessful.

-For More Details Read: How to Check my CIBIL Score?
+For More Details Read: How to check your CIBIL score online for free?

 Apart from that, sometimes errors may creep in your credit report such as a loan that you have already paid off showing up on your credit report.
 Such instances can also adversely affect your chances of new loan/credit card approval.
 Therefore, knowing the current status provides you the option of rectifying your credit report in a timely manner so that you can maintain a high score for future borrowings.

 Read our section: How to repair faulty credit report for further details regarding what errors can happen in your report and how you can get those rectified.

 How to Maintain a High CIBIL Score?

 It might already be apparent that having a high CIBIL score is of paramount importance for the average person who intends to apply for a new borrowing instrument.
 Due to the importance of this, many a financial advisor has set up shop as self styled CIBIL score improvement agency, however in many cases, the advice offered by them is the same as that you can find for free on any financial website.
 The simplest action that can help you maintain a high score is through timely payment of your credit card bills and EMI.